rachaelfinch/rachaelfinch.GitHub.io/SQL_Bank_Project.md

 ### Major Findings

-1. The total due to the IDA in this current snapshot for loans is grants is over $197 billion.
+1. The total due to the IDA in this current snapshot for loans/grants is over $197 billion.
 2. Ukraine owes the most to the IDA for their PEACE in Ukraine Project, $1,024,995,109.66.
 3. The average service charge rate for all the loans and grants is 0.9298.
 4. There are 289 projects for road construction, roadways, and highways. *Wildcard used to find any word combinations using road and highway.